About This Chapter

 5. Interpreting Tables of Scientific Data: Practice Problems

 Complex table problems getting you down?
 Multi-question, situational problems don't have to be a drag on your testing performance.
 Learn how to apply three simple rules as we walk through two table problems together.

 6. Interpreting Graphs and Charts of Scientific Data: Practice Problems

 Do charts and graphs make problem-solving difficult?
 Complex problems with visual representations can drain your brain during a test.
 In this lesson, learn three simple rules for solving problems with charts and graphs.
 We'll try them out as we walk through two sample problems.

-7. Design a Scientific Experiment: Example of Avery and Griffith's Experiment
+7. Design a Scientific Experiment: Example of Avery and Griffith's Experiments

 What are the requirements of a scientific experiment?
 How do scientists design their investigations?
 In this lesson, we'll use the work of Avery and Griffith to explore the process of experimental design.